shabbyrobe/cachet/README.rst

 Allows the cache to choose one of several backends for each key.
 The same backend is guaranteed to be chosen for the same key, provided the list of backends is always the same.

+Iteration support
-Iteration support: each backend is iterated fully.
+    Each backend is iterated fully.

+Backend expiration
-Backend expiration: N/A
+    N/A

 .. code-block:: php